physics-sec/Linear-Cryptanalysis/README.md

 ## More information

-To learn about linear cryptanalysis, read [this](https://www.engr.mun.ca/~howard/PAPERS/ldc_tutorial.pdf) awesome paper by Howard M. Heys.
+To learn about linear cryptanalysis, read [this](https://www.engr.mun.ca/~howard/PAPERS/ldc_tutorial.pdf) awesome paper by Howard M. Heys and read *Modern Cryptanalysis: Techniques for Advanced Code Breaking* by Christopher Swenson.

 ## Credit